ROCm/AMDMIGraphX/docs/driver-options.rst

 Converts floating point values to double for the ref target

+.. _roctx:

 roctx
 -----

 .. program:: migraphx-driver roctx

-`roctx` provides marker information for each operation which allows MIGraphX to be used with :doc:`rocprof <rocprofiler-docs:rocprofv1>` for performance analysis.
+`roctx` provides marker information for each operation which allows MIGraphX to be used with :doc:`rocprof <rocprofiler:rocprofv1>` for performance analysis.
 This allows you to get GPU-level kernel timing information.
-Here is how you can use `roctx` combined with :doc:`rocprof <rocprofiler-docs:rocprofv1>` for tracing:
+Here is how you can use `roctx` combined with :doc:`rocprof <rocprofiler:rocprofv1>` for tracing:

 .. code-block:: bash